 Controlling utility/cabinet lock access in a hospital ranges from convenience to required by code.
 Cabinets hold supplies, medicines, housekeeping and paperwork.
 Hospitals have medications, bandaging materials, needles, surgical instruments, fixed and portable testing equipment, carts and cabinets.
 Hospitals store vast quantities of medical records.
 They maintain a significant amount of patient information.
 Every hospital must follow the Health Information Privacy (HIPAA) rules.

-Looking beyond the stationary furniture, hospitals use mobile testing equipment, crash carts, phlebotomist carts, and supply carts.
+Looking beyond the stationary furniture, hospitals have mobile testing equipment, crash carts, phlebotomist carts, and supply carts.
 Some of these come with factory installed locks, while others have been retrofit by clever locksmiths who fabricate locking mechanisms using electromechanical cabinet locks to secure these mobile cabinet doors or drawers.

 Not all equipment has locks.
 On the crash carts, hasps and tamper-evident seals enable those in charge to know if someone has opened a door or drawer.
-Tamper-evident seals are usually plastic or plastic metal products that cannot be opened without visibly damaging the seal mechanism.
+Tamper-evident seals are usually plastic or plastic metal products that cannot be opened without damaging the seal mechanism.

 Applications for mechanical locks include conventional, interchangeable and removable core.
 Pushbutton mechanical locks eliminate the need for carrying a key.
 Hospitals have keypad and card reader equipped electromechanical locks; electromechanical locks with audit trail and electromechanical locks with temperature controls and audit trail.
 These electromechanical locks can provide a higher level of restricted access when they are equipped with a badge reader.
 Most electromechanical locks at the hospitals I visited were battery operated.